minnervva/correctness/README.md

         partial_results[blockIdx.x] = partial_sum;
 }
 ```
 The function `pairwise_reduce` only returns the partial sums and requires a global synchronization barrier to ensure that all partial sums are available before calculating the final sum.
 We describe three different methods to implement the second stage and the synchronization barrier.
-The first method uses the `atomicAdd` instruction to update the accumulator instead of copying the partial results back to memory after replacing these lines of code
+The first method uses the `atomicAdd` instruction to update the accumulator instead of copying the partial results back to memory.
+Replacing these lines of code
 ```
     if (threadIdx.x == 0)
         partial_results[blockIdx.x] = partial_sum;